oicr-comms/mySite/__pages/about.md

     All cat and kitten breed information displayed on this site was referenced from <a href="https://cattime.com/cat-breeds">_cattime.com_</a>.

-    Thank you for visiting and please share this site with your friends!
+text_txt: Thank you for visiting and please share this site with your friends!

 ---